Every major update from Taylor Swift's first appearance on the Kelces' 'New Heights' podcast

 How to watch — or listen to — Taylor Swift on the ‘New Heights’ podcast

 Swift’s episode of the “New Heights” podcast premiered at 7 p.m.
-Eastern.
+Eastern on Wednesday night.
 It is available to stream in full on YouTube.

 Fans who prefer to listen to the show instead can do so via most podcast-streaming platforms: Apple Podcasts, Amazon Music, Audible, Spotify and Wondery, which produces the show.